-The General Fund budget for fiscal year ending June 30, 2023 was originally adopted at \$137,593,797, inclusive of transfers out to other funds.
+The General Fund budget for fiscal year ending June 30, 2024 was originally adopted at \$147,123,599, inclusive of transfers out to other funds.
 During the fiscal year, the City revised the budget on several occasions primarily as a result of the pandemic.
 Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once adequate information is available; 2) amendments made to recognize new funding amounts from external sources, such as Federal and State grants; and 3) increases in appropriations that become necessary to maintain services.
-The final amended General Fund budget for June 30, 2023 totals \$147,226,917.
+The final amended General Fund budget for June 30, 2024 totals \$156,653,181.

-Differences between the original budget and the final amended budget are represented by an increase in appropriations of \$9,633,120.
-The sanitation, culture and recreation budgets received an increase in allocation of \$991,645 largely due to an increase in program services provided following the impact of the pandemic.
-The general government budget received an increase in allocation of \$3,855,308 as a result of the increase in personnel wages and benefits, insurance costs and OPEB contributions.
-The public safety budget received an increase in allocation of \$2,854,697 primarily due to an increase in personnel costs and equipment purchases.
-Transfers budget received an additional allocation of \$450,900 and debt service increased \$1,450,000 as a result of the implementation of GASB96.
+Differences between the original budget and the final amended budget are represented by an increase in appropriations of \$9,529,582.
+The sanitation, culture and recreation budgets received an increase in allocation of \$611,666 largely due to an increase in program services provided following the impact of the pandemic.
+The general government budget received an increase in allocation of \$3,063,790 as a result of the increase in personnel wages and benefits, insurance costs and OPEB contributions.
+The public safety budget received an increase in allocation of \$4,960,439 primarily due to an increase in personnel costs and fire truck purchases.
+The debt service budget increased \$900,000 due to GASB 87 & GASB 96 adjustments.